cysouw/diathesis/text/c02_structure.md

 e.
 Jemand sieht etwas.
 :::

-Second, prepositional phrases [@next a] are arguments of an utterance when they can be replaced by a complement clause of the form *da(r)+preposition, dass ...* [@next b].
+Second, prepositional phrases [@next a] are arguments of an utterance when they can be replaced by a complement clause of the form *da(r)+preposition, dass…* [@next b].
 All details of the difficult question when to treat such governed prepositional phrases as arguments are discussed in [@sec:prepositions-delimiting-governed-prepositional-phrases].

 ::: ex
 a.
 Der Weltreisende wartet auf einen Zug.